 Upholsterers may have the option of completing an apprenticeship, but can sometimes also complete training at a vocational school or community college.
 They learn to use fabrics to cover furniture and may work to produce new pieces or use their skills to repair damaged items.

 Working conditions can be dangerous or unhealthy for upholsterers who work with sharp tools, engage in heavy lifting and sit or stand in awkward positions for short periods of time.
 Common duties for this position can also include locating furniture defects, removing furniture webbing and securing furniture frames.

-The BLS anticipated little or no change in employment levels for upholsterers between 2012 and 2022.
+The BLS anticipated a four percent decline in employment levels for upholsterers between 2014 and 2024.
 The continued demand for refurbishment and repairs of vintage furniture was predicted to be a factor in the employment level remaining status quo.
-As of May 2013, the median salary for upholsterers was $30,750 per year.
+As of May 2015, the median salary for upholsterers was $32,020 per year.

 Sewing and fabric alterations professionals all work with the creation and repairing of fabric goods, but they can pursue various occupations, such as sewing machine operator, tailor or upholsterer.
 They can complete training classes through vocational colleges or learn on the job.
 These careers are all declining in job opportunities, however, and those who want to break in can find apprenticeships to stand above the crowd.